nima-naderloui/nima-naderloui.github.io/_pages/about.md

 I'm Nima (Persian: نیما), a 3rd-year PhD student in the School of Computing at University of Connecticut (UConn).
 I'm advised by [Prof. Yuan Hong](https://yhongcs.github.io/).

-I work on AI safety, security, and privacy.
+I work on AI safety, and have a passion for privacy.
 I enjoy digging into AI models 🕵️‍♂️, finding where they break, uncovering hidden vulnerabilities, and exploring ways to make them safer 🛠️.

 I’m always happy to chat about new ideas and potential collaborations.
 Feel free to reach out!